bioinformaticsdotca/CSHL_2019/Module2/Module2_lab.md

 * The reads here all have a deletion indicated by thin black bars splitting up parts of the reads.
 It would seem as though this is evidence for a deletion in this sample at this position
 * However, look at the reference sequence a the deletion--it is all red, indicating "T"s!
 You can zoom in to confirm.
 * Nanopore sequencing is prone to deletions at homopolymer repeats, or stretches of a single base, as seen here.
 Therefore this is likely a sequencing artifact and not a true deletion.

+**Question:**
+* Some of the coloring options we used for viewing the previous sample (HCC1143) are not available for this NA12878 bam, such as *View as pairs* and *Color alignments by insert size and pair orientation*.
+Why is this?

 ---